smithdebug/smith-test-website/README.md

 ***5. Add cloudfront and attach WAF to it***
 - implement caching via cloudfront and WAF for DDOS protection etc.
 - use HTTPS only

+***6. Configure an error document***
+- This will help do display custom based error message instead of s3 error message